About Dr. Cortney Warren

 Cortney Warren Doctoral Program and Mentors

 After graduating magna cum laude from Macalester, Cortney entered the doctoral program in clinical psychology at Texas A&M University.
 Funded by the American Psychological Association's Minority Fellowship Program, Cortney sought out the mentorship of Drs.
 David H. Gleaves and Antonio Cepeda-Benito, who specialize in cross-cultural and linguistic issues in the assessment and treatment of eating disorders and substance abuse.
-From there, she completed her pre-doctoral clinical internship at McLean Hospital/Harvard Medical School and joined the faculty at the University of Nevada, Las Vegas (UNLV) in 2006.
+From there, she completed her pre-doctoral clinical internship at McLean Hospital/Harvard Medical School.

 Through her formal and informal learning experiences, Cortney saw the ways in which we lie to ourselves on a daily basis and the danger that it posed to our emotional well-being.
 Helping people understand themselves and see their own self-deception became a fundamental part of her clinical practice, research, teaching, and personal way of life.